Aviation Safety Managers Battling Organizational Silos

 - Achievable; and

-A prepared safety manager with hard, documented facts has more credibility in demonstrating silo mentality.
+A prepared safety manager with hard, documented facts has more credibility in demonstrating a silo mentality.

 Aviation safety managers have a job to do: implement an organization-wide SMS for the accountable executive.